18F/18f.gsa.gov/_styleguide/subpages/breadcrumb.md

 {% endraw %}{% endcapture %}

 {% capture breadcrumb_description %}
 The breadcrumb include requires a few attributes to make it appear properly.
-They can be directly included in the include as variables or text, or left emtpy if those attributes are defined on the page itself.
+They can be directly included in the include as variables or text, or left empty if those attributes are defined on the page itself.
 * `parent_title`: Title of the parent page as it should appear on the breadcrumb link
 * `parent_permalink`: This is the link that the parent page goes to
 * `page_title`: Title of the page as it should appear on the breadcrumb
 * `background_class`: The CSS class of the breadcrumb background color.
 It defaults to no background color

 If the breadcrumb is being used as part of the `default-intro` layout, make sure to set `breadcrumb: true` in the page front matter.
+The breadcrumb is included automatically on `project-tag-results` layout.

 For more on includes, check out the [Jekyll documentation](https://jekyllrb.com/docs/includes/).
 {% endcapture %}